 |Xpulse||Under 1 Lakh|

-There is not much of a hardware upgrade from Xtreme 200R (which should not cost more than Rs 87,000-90,000 for the non-ABS variant) and even if we factor in mandatory ABS on XPulse, it should not cross 1 Lakh on the ex-showroom price.
+There is not much of a hardware upgrade from Xtreme 200R (which costs under Rs 90,000 with ABS) and hence, XPulse should not cross 1 Lakh on the ex-showroom price.

 Malo Le Masson, Head of Global Product Planning, Hero Motocorp almost confirmed this in an interview to Autocar Professional.
 He said,